Embedding Dimension Phenomena in Intersection Complete Codes: Contextualizing Our Results via Code Minors

-In \cite{morphisms}, we introduced a notion of morphism for neural codes.
-Morphisms have a strong relationship to convexity, and provide a useful framework in which to state and compare results about convex neural codes.
-Let us begin by stating some of the basic definitions and results regarding morphisms.
+In \cite{morphisms}, we introduced a framework of morphisms for neural codes.
+Morphisms allow us to define a notion of ``minors" for codes, analogous to (but not a generalization of) minors of graphs or matroids.
+Morphisms and minors have a strong relationship to convexity (see Theorem \ref{thm:minorclosed} below), and provide a useful context in which to state and compare results about convex neural codes.